Baron Zouche

 1329 seal of William la Zouche, 1st Baron Zouche of Mortimer (d.
 1337), jure uxoris Lord of Glamorgan, husband of Eleanor de Clare (1292–1337), daughter and eventual heiress of Gilbert de Clare, 6th Earl of Hertford, 7th Earl of Gloucester, Lord of Glamorgan and feudal baron of Gloucester.
 Inscribed: S(igillum) Will(elm)i La Zouche Domini De Glamorgan ("Seal of William la Zouche, Lord of Glamorgan").
 His shield and the caparison of his horse show the Zouche arms gules bezantée.

 Baron Zouche is a title which has been created three times, all in the Peerage of England.

 Genealogy

-The la Zouche family descended from Alan la Zouche (d.
-1190), lord of the manor of North Molton in North Devon, England, originally called Alain de Porhoët, or Ceoche, who was a Breton nobleman who settled in England during the reign of King Henry II (1154–1189).
+The la Zouche family descended from Alan la Zouche, lord of the manor of North Molton in North Devon, England, originally called Alain de Porhoët, or Ceoche, who was a Breton nobleman who settled in England during the reign of King Henry II (1154–1189).
 He was the son of Viscount Geoffrey de Porhoët and Hawise (of unknown origins).

 Alan married Adeline (or Alice) de Belmeis, daughter of Phillip de Belmeis and Maud la Meschine, who died at North Molton in 1190.
 By his marriage he obtained the manor of Ashby in Leicestershire (called after him Ashby-de-la-Zouch).
 His son was Roger la Zouche (c.
 1175 – bef.
 14 May 1238) who was the father of Alan la Zouche (1205–1270) and Eudo (or Odo) la Zouche.